 Minimizes Urinary Tract Infections

-This is the percent of patients who sustained a urinary tract infection.
-Urinary tract infections are often caused by nursing homes with worse hygiene protocols.
-Additional nurse staffing can reduce the number of UTI's sustained by residents in a nursing home.
-Keep in mind that this datapoint is affected by by the fact that nursing homes have varying reporting standards for infections.
+This is the percent of residents who have had a urinary tract infection.
+UTI's are routinely associated with facilities with worst hygiene practices.
+Better hygiene protocols can minimize the percentage of residents in a nursing home who suffer from UTI's.
+Keep in mind that this datapoint is sometimes skewed by the fact that nursing homes have different reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication